Swanchick/kyryl-script/README.md

 ---

-// Created by Kyryl Lebedenko
+// Created with love by Kyryl Lebedenko